How to Create A Digital Vision Board

 I got my new car, worked out more than I had ever and worked on my side business in some way just about every day this year.
 I even got in a little sewing too!

 The better part is next year all you have to do is go to your one-slide presentation and update the information.
-Be sure to note which goals you accomplished and envision a fresh new vision board every year.
+Be sure to note (and acknowledge) which goals you accomplished and envision a fresh new vision board every year.